quickbi/qbi-dataform-utils/README.md

 Additionally, you can install the package from a local directory (`file:../qbi-dataform-utils`).

-❗❗ **WARNING: These methods only work locally and not on Dataform Cloud.
-For Dataform Cloud, you will need a private NPM package.
+❗❗ **WARNING: These methods only work locally and not on Google Cloud Platform (GCP).
+For GCP, you will need a private NPM package.
 For more information, see https://cloud.google.com/dataform/docs/private-packages.**

 Once you have added the package to your `packages.json` file, you can install the package by running the following command: